steadylearner/chatgpt/blogs/How to make Rust Desktop App with Egui and ChatGPT.md

 }
 ```

-`Arc<Mutex>` is used for some of them to update app state with some async code for openai.
-In your app without any async call, String or bool data type without it should work.
+Here, `Arc<Mutex>` is used for some data to update app state with async code.

-Then, we have the `main` function that starts the gui app.
+Then, we have the `main` function that starts the Egui gui app.

 ```rs
 use tokio::runtime::Runtime;